HenriqueDNMAL/my-chemicals-marketplace/README.md

 ## Overview

-MyChemicals Marketplace is an innovative platform aimed at empowering farmers and their employees with a comprehensive tool for managing and monitoring chemical inventories.
-Designed to provide greater control, efficiency, and safety in stock management, it facilitates better operational oversight and compliance with safety standards.
+MyChemicals Marketplace is an innovative platform designed to the buying and selling of chemical products.
+Developed with the aim of empowering users to transact with ease and confidence, our marketplace offers a safe, user-friendly environment for the chemical industry.

 ## Key Features

-- **Chemical Inventory Management**: Streamline the tracking and management of chemicals with detailed inventory controls.
+- **Marketplace Functionality**: Facilitates secure buying and selling of chemical products, with comprehensive listing features.
-- **Safety and Compliance**: Access to safety data sheets and compliance tracking to ensure safe handling and usage.
+- **Feedback System**: Enables users to provide ratings and reviews, fostering trust within the community.
-- **User-friendly Dashboard**: Intuitive interface for easy management and monitoring of chemical stocks.
+- **Inventory Management for Sellers**: Offers sellers tools to manage their product listings, and stock levels.
-- **Collaborative Environment**: Facilitates communication and information sharing among employees for improved safety and efficiency.
+- **Advanced Search and Filters**: Allows users to easily find specific chemicals by product, and description.

 ## Technology Stack

-- **Frontend**: [Turbo](https://turbo.hotwire.dev/) alongside [Bootstrap](https://getbootstrap.com/) and [Sass](https://sass-lang.com/) for rapid development and responsive design.
+- **Frontend**: [Turbo](https://turbo.hotwire.dev/) for rapid web development, [Bootstrap](https://getbootstrap.com/) and [Sass](https://sass-lang.com/) for styling.
-- **Backend**: [Ruby on Rails](https://rubyonrails.org/) as the application framework, with [PostgreSQL](https://www.postgresql.org/) for data management.
+- **Backend**: [Ruby on Rails](https://rubyonrails.org/) for application logic and [PostgreSQL](https://www.postgresql.org/) for database management.
-- **Security**: Role-based access control implemented with [Pundit](https://github.com/varvet/pundit) for secure data handling and user permissions management.
+- **Security**: Role-based access control implemented, ensuring secure access to features and data.
-- **Deployment**: Utilizes [Docker](https://www.docker.com/) for environment consistency and [Heroku](https://www.heroku.com/) for cloud-based deployment.
+- **Deployment**: [Docker](https://www.docker.com/) for containerization, [Heroku](https://www.heroku.com/) for easy cloud deployment.

 ## Getting Started